PaulLafaz/Android-Mobile-Development/I am sick App/README.md

 <br>

-This is also what the app looks like in a horizontal layout:
+Also this is what the app looks like if the horizontal layout ia applied:

  _Main Screen - Horizontal Layout:_ |
 -----------------------------------------------|